 Colloids are small soil particles with diameters ranging from 0.005 – 0.200 microns.
 Colloids in soil (clay and humus) are characterized by high cation exchange due to their large surface area per mass.

 Interchange of a cation (positive ion) in the soil solution with another cation on the surface of colloidal clay or humus.
 Essential nutrient cations in the soil colloids include Ca, Mg, K and non-essential nutrients cations like H, Al and Na.
-Cations on the soil colloids are referred to as 'exchangeable' because they can be available for plant growth.

-CEC refers to the total number of cations a soil can adsorb through cation exchange.
-CEC is usually expressed as milliequivalents (meq) per 100 grams of soil.
 Sandy (coarse) soils usually have a low CEC.
 As the soil texture becomes finer, CEC values generally increase.
 Soils also increase in CEC with an increase in organic matter content.
 CEC values are also affected by the type and amount of clay present.
 The young expandable clays such as montmorillonite and vermiculite generally have higher CEC values than older nonexpanding clays like kaolinites and illites.

 Conductivity measures the ability of a solution to carry an electrical current.
 This ability depends on the presence of ions.
 Soil solution conductivity is often expressed in milliSiemens/cm.
 The conductivity of water is often expressed in microSiemens/cm.